If you are wondering if you can use vitamins to balance hormones, or at least help the process, the answer is yes.

 Vitamin B6 as the active form called P5P even influences how many hormones our genes make too [R].
 These hormones include cortisol, estrogen, testosterone, and progesterone.

 Folate, also known as vitamin B9, comes from leafy green vegetables.
 It is critical for ovarian health and fertility in women [R].
 Variants in genes that help the body use folate can increase the risk of infertility in men.
-But using a natural supplement of folate, such as methyl folate, may improve fertility rates for men [R].
+However using a natural supplement of folate, such as methyl folate, may improve fertility rates for men [R].

 There is no question that vitamins for hormonal balance should include an optimal supply of B vitamins.
 The best way to do that is to use a vitamin B complex or an all-natural multivitamin with minerals.